 Strawberry Fields Forever is credited to Lennon–McCartney but was written primarily by John Lennon.
 The song reflects his childhood memories playing in the garden of Strawberry Field, a Salvation Army children’s home in Liverpool.
 The promotional film was shot in Knole Park on 30th and 31st January 1967.

 Probably inspired by the line in the song “No one I think is in my tree”, the film shows The Beatles with a piano in front of a dead oak tree.
 The tree is no longer standing, but at the location marked on the map below there is a stump which is likely to be what remains of the original tree, as there are no other stumps in the area, it lines up perfectly with the background landscape, the evergreen tree above Paul’s head, the row of trees in the field to the right of this and the road where a Mini drives past in the film.
-See below for an overlay of the scene in 1967 and 2023.
+See below for an overlay of the scene in 1967 and today.

 Penny Lane is credited to Lennon–McCartney but was written primarily by Paul McCartney.
 The lyrics refer to a street and bus terminus in Liverpool, between Paul and John’s childhood homes.
 The Knole Park scenes for the promotional film were shot on 7th February 1967.